premise-community-scenarios/energy-perspective-2050-switzerland/README.md

 Description
 -----------

-This is a repository containing a scenario that implements the projection of the Energy Perspective 2050+ report for electricity, hydrogen, gas and liquid fuels.
+This is a repository containing a scenario that implements the projection of the Energy Perspective 2050+ report for:

+* electricity,
+* hydrogen,
+* gas
+* and liquid fuels.

+It is meant to be used in `premise` in addition to a global IAM scenario, to provide refined projections at the country level.

-This is a data package that contains all the files necessary for premise to implement this scenario and create market-specific composition for electricity (including imports from neighboring countries), liquid and gaseous fuels (including hydrogen).
+This is data package that contains all the files necessary for `premise` to implement this scenario and create market-specific composition for electricity (including imports from neighboring countries), liquid and gaseous fuels (including hydrogen).